National identification number: Hong Kong

 In Hong Kong, a Hong Kong Identity Card (HKID) is mandatory for all residents aged over 11, subject to limited exceptions.
 HKID cards contain the bearer's HKID number, of which the standard format is X123456(A).
 X represents one or two letters of the alphabet.
 The numerals may represent any Arabic number.
 A is the check digit, which has 11 possible values from 0 to 9 and A. The letters and numbers are not assigned arbitrarily.
-Additionally, one can view the international securities identification numbers organization that helps assign ISIN codes to securities.

 India

 On 28 January 2009, the Indian Government established an Authority called the Unique Identification Authority of India (UIDAI) to issue a Unique Identification Number to all residents of India.
 It is the biggest biometric ID programme in the world due to the large population of India.
 UIDAI's Aadhaar card project gives each eligible Indian resident a unique 12 digit identification number, along with recording their biometrics such as iris scan and fingerprints on a UIDAI database and the card is being rolled out to all such residents.
 Though contrary to popular belief Aadhaar is not a proof for citizenship.
 The first Aadhaar number was launched in Maharashtra in the village of Tembhli, on 29 September 2010.
-So far up to August 2018, 1.19 billion Aadhaar Numbers have been issued.
+As of May 2023, 1.37 billion Aadhaar Numbers have been issued.
 In October 2015, 93 percent of adult Indians have an Aadhaar card.
 In the year 2020, UIDAI introduced a PVC Aadhar Card with additional security features such as holograms, micro text, ghost images, guilloché Patterns, invisible logos etc. Albeit, the UIDAI has clarified that Aadhar, in all forms, viz. the Aadhar letter, downloaded Aadhar letter, PVC Card, Aadhar printed on paper or plastic cards or in any other approved mode shall have an equal acceptance and validity throughout India for all purposes, including identification.

 Before Aadhaar, the closest India has come to this is the Permanent account number (PAN), issued by the Income Tax Office, for purposes of tracking income and income taxes.
 It has gained use as a means of identification for activities like getting a phone connection.
 A total of 24.37 crore (243.7 million) PANs have been allotted as of 24 February 2016.